frankzkzhu/TASoft/index.md

 - Redesign https://www.tasoft.net architecture for flexible content additions.

 On April 17, 2022
-- It was discovered in the production process that another significant forecating accuracy improvement just through data integrationis on the way!
+- It was discovered in the production process that another significant forecating accuracy improvement just through data integration is on the way!
 Seems it is no longer my work!